sgillbank/Themes/README.md

 # Define Themes

 Navigate through Settings > Dev Central > Themes to open the page below.
 By clicking "Create New" button you can add a new theme name into your account.
 A theme includes two parts: "custom CSS style" and "custom JavaScript".
-Those CSS and JavaScript rules affect to both hosted payment page and hosted wallet page allowing you to apply your own look and feel.
+Those CSS and JavaScript rules affect both hosted payment pages and hosted wallet pages allowing you to apply your own look and feel.

 ![themes](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/v2/themes.png)